riatelab/bertin/README.md

 })
 ```

-#### Code - Absolute variation
+#### Code - Linear variation

-To vary the thickness proportionally to an absolute quantitative data.
+To vary the thickness proportionally to an quantitative data.

 ```js
 bertin.draw({